PUBLIC NOTICE

 602-319-9620 | dirk.swift@arizonaida.com

-He received his M.B.A. from Keller Graduate School of Management and his Bachelor’s Degree from Western Illinois University.
-Dirk has been a resident of Arizona since 1985.
+Dirk holds an M.B.A. from Keller Graduate School of Management and a bachelor’s degree from Western Illinois University.

 Dan Dialessi - CFO